tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ### Certificate issuer

 As mentioned in [requirements](requirements.md#certificate-management), you can provide your own valid certificate.
-A TLS secret named `opendesk-certificates-tls` must be present in the application namespace.
-For deployment, you can turn off `Certificate` resource creation by:
+A TLS type secret named `opendesk-certificates-tls` must be present in the application namespace.
+For deployment, you can turn off `Certificate` resource creation with:

 ```yaml
 apps: